 Example: Making Lots

 SUPPLY: Lot SUP 3) Sand for construction:

-Lot SUP 1) Field equipment: 3.1 Sand 1 ton
+Lot SUP 1) Field equipment:

+3.1 Sand 1 ton

-1.1 Camp beds 3.2 Sand 1 ton
+1.1 Camp beds

+3.2 Sand 1 ton

-1.2 Sleeping bags 3.3 Sand 1 ton
+1.2 Sleeping bags

+3.3 Sand 1 ton

-1.3 Mosquito nets
+1.2 Sleeping bags 3.3 1.3 Mosquito nets

 SERVICE:

 Lot SUP 2) Computer equipment: Lot SER 1) Engineer:

-2.1 Laptop Service Contract for supervision of the Works

-2.2 Printer Contract
+2.1 Laptop Service Contract for supervision of the Works 2.2 Printer Contract

-2.3 Toner

-2.4 UPS WORKS:
+2.3 Toner 2.4 UPS WORKS:

 2.5 Router Lot WOR 1) Tube wells:

-2.6 Keyboard Works Contract for the delivery and

-construction of tube wells with pumps
+2.6 Keyboard Works Contract for the delivery and construction of tube wells with pumps suppliers irrespective of capacity, have the opportunity to quote, as they are allowed to offer their price for one, several or all the sub lots.
+An example is the purchase of thee tons of sand, please see above.
+The larger commercial players will likely be able to offer all the sand.
+Yet, the smaller companies in the project community might be able to offer one ton.
+Consequently, by dividing the three tons into three sub lots of one ton, more suppliers can submit their offers and the degree of competition is substantially increased.
+This may be useful in contexts where the market consists mainly of many small suppliers and in contexts where we wish to support the project community and market development or in projects with a wide geographical implementation.